kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## Questions or feedback

-If you have questions or feedback regarding the Gloo Edge resource validation or any other feature, reach out via the [Slack](https://slack.solo.io/) or open an issue in the [Gloo Edge GitHub repository](https://github.com/solo-io/gloo).
+If you have questions or feedback regarding the Gloo Gateway resource validation or any other feature, reach out via the [Slack](https://slack.solo.io/) or open an issue in the [Gloo Gateway GitHub repository](https://github.com/solo-io/gloo).